wp-plugins/above-the-fold-optimization/README.txt

 The plugin is intended to work together with other optimization plugins such as [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/), [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) and [Autoptimize](https://wordpress.org/plugins/autoptimize/).

-Using just 3 plugins it is possible to achieve a PageSpeed 100-score.
+Using just 3 plugins and default settings it is possible to achieve a PageSpeed 100-score.
 The following demo is an original WordPress blog ``v4.2.2`` with the default theme, [Autoptimize](https://wordpress.org/plugins/autoptimize/) javascript and CSS optimization, [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/) for full-page cache and the Above The Fold Optimization plugin.

 https://abovethefold.optimalisatie.nl/